jmkim93/Temporal-Scattering/README.md

 ## Unidirectional scattering with spatial homogeneity using photonic time disorder

-This repository includes the code and data for preprint [arXiv:2208.11884](https://arxiv.org/abs/2208.11884), which is to be published in XXX.
+This repository contains the code and data for preprint [arXiv:2208.11884](https://arxiv.org/abs/2208.11884), which is to be published in XXX.

 ### Original Environment